GoMatrixHosting/create-awx-system/docs/Recover_AWX_Server.md

 Using the same vars.yml, follow the setup steps in Installation.md until the end of step 3.

-5) Ensure old backup repo is deleted/moved:
+5) Check that AWX system is up and running.

-pcadmin@backup-server:/mnt/backup-dir/AWX$ mv ./panel.example.org ./panel.example.org-old
+6) Ensure old backup repo is deleted/moved:

-6) Check that AWX system is up and running.
+pcadmin@backup-server:/mnt/backup-dir/AWX$ mv ./panel.example.org ./panel.example.orgpanel.topgunmatrix.com_2022_01_05

 7) Update the borg backup password in the create-awx-system inventory file (vars.yml):